3 injured in fire that destroyed Nebraska fertilizer plant

 HASTINGS, Neb.
-(AP) — A large fire at a Nebraska fertilizer plant injured three truck drivers sleeping in the parking lot and destroyed the unoccupied factory, officials said Friday.
+(AP) — A lightning strike at a Nebraska fertilizer plant set off a large fire that injured three truck drivers sleeping in the parking lot and destroyed the unoccupied factory, officials said Friday.

 The fire was reported about 11:30 p.m.
-Thursday at the Cooperative Producers Inc. dry fertilizer plant in Hastings.
-Crews worked most of the night and contained just before 4 a.m.
+Thursday at the Cooperative Producers Inc. dry fertilizer plant in Hastings, about 160 miles (257 kilometers) west of Omaha.
+Crews worked most of the night and contained the fire just before 4 a.m.
 Friday.

 The blaze forced authorities to close U.S. Highway 6 for several hours.
 A release from the Adams County Emergency Management office says railroad tracks just north of the plant also were closed for a time before being reopened.